ED FND 3251 Black Americans in Education: 3 semester hours

 Prerequisite: A course in American History or consent of instructor.
 An overview of the evolutionary development of American educational theory and practice from the early colonial period to the present.
 Attention is also given to selected issues in professional education.
 This course will examine the history in light of contemporary concerns over social justice.

-ED FND 6422 Analysis Of Educational Issues: 3 semester hours
+ED FND 6422 Analysis of Cultural Literacies: 3 semester hours

-ED FND 6430 Critical Race Theory in Education: 3 semester hours
+ED FND 6430 Ecological Context of Urban Education: 3 semester hours

 ED FND 6431 History of African American Education: 3 semester hours